starkfell/100DaysOfIaC/articles/day.19.azure.cli.logging.build.pipelines.variable.evaluation.md

 # Day 19 - Azure CLI Logging in Azure Build Pipelines, variable evaluation (Linux Edition)

-In today's article we are going to go over how you can evaluate variables in bash script to manipulate the behavior of your Azure Build Pipelines in Azure CLI tasks.
+In today's article we are going to go over evaluating variables in bash script(s) to manipulate the output of your Azure Build Pipelines in Azure CLI tasks.

-We are going to be focusing on the same script that was used in [Day 18]() with some slight modifications.
+We are going to be focusing on the same script that was used in **[Day 18](../articles/day.18.azure.cli.logging.build.pipelines.redirects.exit.codes.md)** with some slight modifications.

 ```bash
 #!/bin/bash